atlx/xms/README.md

-## Core
+## XMS
-A multi-purpose text editor.
+A Server-less LAN messenger application.

 #### Build and run